Interview Script for “Tell me About Yourself”

 Instead of boring the interviewer with facts they already know and wasting precious time walking them through history, seize the opportunity to emphasize who you are and how you can help them.
 Share a story that relates and resonates.

-If you are applying for a project management role, maybe your story goes something like this:
+If you are applying for a project management role, maybe your story – or interview script – goes something like this:

 The answer (story) above does several things right:

-- It focuses on skills in relation to the role and job requirements
+- Focuses on skills in relation to the role and job requirements

-- It drives home the message that you get things done
+- Drives home the message that you get things done